-10. Subsequent Events - COVID-19
+10. Uncertainty Due to COVID-19

-Subsequent to year end, the impact of COVID-19 in Canada and on the global economy increased significantly.
-As the impacts of COVID-19 continue, there could be further impacts on the organization, its funders and tennants.
-Management is actively monitoring the affect on its financial condition, liquidity, operations, suppliers, tennants and workforce.
-Given the daily evolution of the COVID-19 pandemic the organization is not able to measure the full financial impact, if any, on fiscal 2021 and beyond.
+The global pandemic has disrupted economic activities and supply chains.
+Although the disruption from the virus is expected to be temporary, given the dynamic nature of these circumstances, the duration of business disruption and related financial impact cannot be reasonably estimated at this time.
+As the impacts of COVID-19 continue, there could be further impacts on the organization, its funders and tenants.
+Management is actively monitoring the affect on its financial condition, liquidity, operations, suppliers, tenants and workforce.